 What is content curation marketing?

-Content curation marketing is the strategy used in marketing to accomplish the content production frequency and demands on every day.
-This marketing strategy is used by the marketers when there is no time to publish fresh content.
+Content curation marketing is the strategy used in marketing to accomplish the content production frequency and demands every day.
+This marketing strategy is used by marketers when there is no time to publish fresh content.

 There must be a follow up of questions in your head about Content curation one of them being: